 - Movies with special snacks: There are certain snacks my kids are not allowed to have regularly, so I save these snacks for movies on my flare days.

-- Box of toys: Keeping a small box of various toys from the dollar store is a great way to entertain your kiddos while resting.
+- Box of toys: Keeping a small box of various toys from Dollar Tree is a great way to entertain your kiddos while resting.

 Have your kids help